-This wins five gold stars for being packaged in biodegradable cellophane.
+This is packaged in biodegradable cellophane.
 It can be applied in the shower or directly onto the skin.

 It’s certainly a very effective sunblock.
 I have fair white skin that burns easily, and I wore this for sunbathing in hot sun without a problem.
 It loses points though, on price – it works out around £3 per full-body application.

 Note: it melts in warm temperatures!
 So store it in a liquid-proof container.

 Sunscreens In Tins

 There are several brands of sunscreen available in tins which are popular with zero wasters.
 It’s not clear that aluminium tins are better for the environment than a plastic bottle (especially recycled plastic) so maybe don’t go out of your way to buy these just for that reason.
 Having said that, I have found it useful to reuse the tins for travel, and as Shade point out on their website, it is easier to use all up all the product from the bottom of a tin.
 These brands also suit people who like their ingredients list simple.

 Shade All-Natural Sunscreen is tested to EU standards and contains only 4 ingredients.
 If you buy directly from the manufacturer they promise to post it in cardboard with biodegradable filling.
 Their website is also a great resource on sun safety.
 There’s also All Good Sunscreen Butter which is available at SPF 50.
 Shea Alchemy Suncream SPF 15 Sun Block is one I’ve used personally, so I can tell you that this is a very effective sunblock, although a bit sticky on application.